jcarney2024/climacloset/DESIGN.md

 # ClimaCloset Design Document

 ## Overview
-ClimaCloset is built using the Flask web framework, providing a lightweight and flexible environment for developing web applications.
-The project integrates dynamic weather APIs to offer personalized outfit recommendations.
+ClimaCloset is built using the Flask web framework.
+The project integrates a dynamic weather API and AI API to offer personalized outfit recommendations.

 ## Architecture
 The project follows a Model-View-Controller (MVC) architecture:
-- **Models**: Handle data structure and interactions (e.g., user profiles, wardrobe items).
+- **Models**: Handle data structure and interactions (e.g., user profiles).
 - **Views**: Render HTML templates dynamically based on user interactions.
-- **Controllers**: Define the logic for API calls and user requests.
+- **Controllers**: Logic for API calls and user requests.

 ## Key Features
 1. **Weather Integration**:
-   - Uses external APIs (e.g., OpenWeatherMap) to fetch real-time weather data.
+   - Uses an external API to fetch real-time weather data.
-   - Provides tailored recommendations based on user preferences and weather conditions.
+   - Provides tailored recommendations based on weather conditions.

 2. **User Authentication**:
-   - Secure login and signup mechanisms using Flask-Security or custom implementations.
+   - Secure login and signup mechanisms using Flask-Security.
-   - User profiles stored securely in the database.
+   - User profiles are stored securely in the database.

-3. **Dynamic Wardrobe Management**:
-   - CRUD operations for wardrobe items.
-   - Weather-based filtering for suggested outfits.

 ## Design Decisions
 1. **Framework Selection**:
    - Flask was chosen for its simplicity, lightweight structure, and robust ecosystem.
+It was also taught during lectures for CS50.

 2. **Database**:
    - SQLite was used for development due to its ease of use.
 For production, the app can be configured to use PostgreSQL for better scalability.